huggingface/huggingface-llama-recipes/README.md

 # Hugging Face Llama Recipes

 🤗🦙Welcome!
-This repository contains minimal recipes to quickly get started with Llama 3.1.
+This repository contains minimal recipes to get started with Llama 3.1 quickly.

 * To get an overview of Llama 3.1, please visit [Hugging Face announcement blog post](https://huggingface.co/blog/llama31).
 * For more advanced end-to-end use cases with open ML, please visit the [Open Source AI Cookbook](https://huggingface.co/learn/cookbook/index).

-This repository is WIP, so you might see considerable changes in the coming days.
+This repository is WIP so that you might see considerable changes in the coming days.

 ## Local Inference

-Do you want to run inference of the Llama 3.1 models locally?
+Would you like to run inference of the Llama 3.1 models locally?
 So do we!
 The memory requirements depend on the model size and the precision of the weights.
 Here's a table showing the approximate memory needed for different configurations:

 <table>
   <tr>